 Step 6: Pay Fees

-Submit the required filing fee along with your application.
+Submit the required filing fee along with your application, as the cost to extend visa in the USA can vary.
 Ensure you check the USCIS website for the most up-to-date fee information.

 Step 7: Mail Your Application